• Skip to primary navigation

 Molasses is a dark, syrupy delight.

-Its sweet-tangy flavor makes it a great addition to all sorts of dishes and desserts.
+Its sweet-tangy flavor makes it a good addition to all sorts of dishes and desserts.

 Use it in baking to add moisture and richness to cookies, cakes, and breads.